Sandymount: Popular culture

-Literary references

-Sandymount Strand is the most famous beach in Irish fiction, James Joyce based two episodes of his epic novel Ulysses here:

-On the morning of Bloomsday, in the Proteus episode, Stephen Dedalus wanders "into eternity" on the strand; later the same day, Leopold Bloom sits on a rock and watches while young Gertie lifts her skirt as Bloom pleasures himself.
+Sandymount Strand is one of the most famous beaches in Irish fiction.
+James Joyce based two episodes of his epic novel Ulysses here.
+For example, on the morning of Bloomsday, in the Proteus episode, Stephen Dedalus wanders "into eternity" on the strand.
+Later the same day, Leopold Bloom sits on a rock and watches while young Gertie lifts her skirt as Bloom pleasures himself.
 It was this incident in the Nausicaa episode which led to the banning of the book in the USA for alleged obscenity.